 The Athletic Department is located at the Waco Center, 921 Mineral Road.
-Glenville State College (GSC) varsity athletes compete in NCAA Division II with the exceptions of Acrobatics & Tumbling which is a member of NCATA and Boxing that will be governed by USA Boxing.
+Glenville State College (GSC) varsity athletes compete in NCAA Division II with the exceptions of Acrobatics & Tumbling which is a member of NCATA and Boxing that is governed by USA Boxing.
 GSC is a member of the Mountain East Conference (MEC) for all varsity sports.
-GSC will also be adding Women's Soccer to our sports sponsor list which will be a club sport for 2016-2017 and become varsity status in 2017-2018.
-The Boxing club will move to a co-ed varsity sport.
-The college sponsors six men's, six women's and one co-ed varsity sports for the 2016-2017 school years, which are:
+The college will sponsor one co-ed, seven men's, eight women's varsity sports for the 2018-2019 school years, which are:

-Men's Sports: Baseball, Basketball, Cross Country, Football, Golf, Track and Field
+Men's Sports: Baseball, Basketball, Cross Country, Football, Golf, Track & Field (Indoor & Outdoor)

-Women's Sports: Acrobatics and Tumbling, Basketball, Cross Country, Softball, Track and Field, Volleyball
+Women's Sports: Acrobatics & Tumbling, Basketball, Cross Country, Soccer, Softball, Track & Field (Indoor & Outdoor), Volleyball